Electronic health record dashboards and clinical IT systems in use

 Implementation reality

-Go-live success depends on how the EHR change fits the real room, device, and staff workflow.
+Go-live success depends on how the EHR change fits real staff workflow, interface timing, and cutover decisions.

 Frequently asked questions about EHR and EMR integration